Error-404-NotFound/AI_Assignment_3/README.md

 # Spring_2025_AI_Assignment_3

-This repository contains implementations of classical search and optimization algorithms applied to various environments including Frozen Lake and the Traveling Salesman Problem (TSP).
-Visualizations and performance metrics are also provided to analyze and compare the efficiency of each method.
+This repository contains the implementation of Minimax and Alpha-Beta Pruning algorithms applied to the game of Chess using the gym-chess environment.
+It also includes automated gameplay simulations, move-by-move board visualizations, and final game outcome reporting.

 ## Contributors:
 - CS22B028 Johri Aniket Manish